svgeesus/EuroMPE/data/oscillators/Readme.md

 # Oscillators

-A study of the tuning accuracy and stability of four analog voltage controlled oscillators.
+A study of the tuning accuracy and stability of several analog voltage controlled oscillators.

 ## Materials & Methods